AntoineTohan/dadCooking-back/readme.md

  - Git pull sur le projet
  - Apprendre par 💖 GitFlow

- If u had an bash terminal go on root folder of project
+ If u had an bash terminal go on root folder of project  and use these two commands :

 ```chmod +x ./prepare_env.sh```